Fine & Country Club Championships 2026: guidelines and rules

 Choice of Partners

-- Doubles: Entries can be made individually or with a partner for Men's, Ladies', and Mixed Doubles.
-We will work to find you a partner where needed.
-If you have a preferred partner, let us know as soon as you enter.
-The entry fee is £10 per player
+- Doubles: Entries must be made individually and you can select and name a partner for Men's, Ladies', and Mixed Doubles.
+If you have a preferred partner, make sure they enter as well and pay the fee.
+You will be assigned a partner if you don't nominate one.
+The entry fee is £5 per player.

 - Roll-Up Doubles: players’ partners will be picked at random.